WebOfTrust/keri/docs/Q-and-A-Security.md

 In brief:

-1. commitment: nonrepudiable unique attribution to the content creator as controller
+1. commitment: non-repudiable unique attribution to the content creator as controller
 2. confidentiality: a decryption key must be obtained from the controller

-Self-addressing identifiers provide a mechanism for a content addressable database to enforce nonrepudiable unique attribution to the content creator as controller.
+Self-addressing identifiers provide a mechanism for a content addressable database to enforce non-repudiable unique attribution to the content creator as controller.
 This binds the content to the creator in the content address.
 Different creator means different address.
 This makes confidential (encrypted) content more usable as the content address is bound to the controller from whom a decryption key must be obtained.

 ## ***Q How can I prevent a direct mode interaction being published and breach a controller's privacy?